 There is a cost for COBRA.
 Information regarding the cost will be sent with the COBRA election forms.
 The first payment is due 45 days from the date the COBRA election form is sent to the Administration Office.
 The first payment must cover all months since the date coverage would have otherwise terminated.
-If the first payment is not made within the 45-day period, thereafter payments must be made monthly to continue COBRA coverage.
+If the first payment is not made within the 45-day period, COBRA coverage will not commence.
+If full, timely initial payment is made within the 45-day period, thereafter payments must be made monthly to continue COBRA coverage.
 All payments must be sent to the Administration Office.